PyGreSQL/PyGreSQL/docs/contents/general.rst

     from Python that has been developed by the Python DB-SIG in 1999.
     The authoritative programming information for the DB-API is :pep:`0249`.

-Both Python modules utilize the same lower level C extension module that serves as a wrapper for the C API to PostgreSQL that is available in form of the so-called "libpq" library.
+Both Python modules utilize the same low-level C extension, which serves as a wrapper for the "libpq" library, the C API to PostgreSQL.

 This means you must have the libpq library installed as a shared library on your client computer, in a version that is supported by PyGreSQL.